sumitraj0103/Letsdevops/scaleWise/README.md

 Example:
 ```
 PS /User/git_repos/github/azure-autoscale> ./deploy.ps1
-Enter a unique name for your deployment: tjptest
+Enter a unique name for your deployment: srstest
-Enter Azure Region to deploy to: westus
+Enter Azure Region to deploy to: westeurope
 ```

 ### Steps to tear down the deployment: